infiniteflight/infiniteflight-docs/atc-manual/index.md

 ### 1.1.4

 A site designed by one of our controllers and is dedicated to help with controlling can be found at [https://www.ifatc.org/](https://www.ifatc.org/).
-The features are extensive and updated regularly, thus are not covered within this manual but controllers **should** utilise the tools this site offers.
+The features are extensive and updated regularly, thus are not covered within this manual but controllers **should**{.red} utilize the tools this site offers.